Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 You may want to pre-arrange your transport, or you may be happy to grab a taxi/Uber-style option once you land.
 Ubers in Bali are known as Grab and GoJeks.

-Here are your main options, ranked from highest to lowest cost:
+Here are your main transportation options in Bali, ranked from highest to lowest cost:

 Conclusion: